 According to legend, Shodo-shima was one of the first Japanese islands to be created by the gods.
 Known for its olive plantations and Mediterranean climate, the island offers many viewpoints, such as Mount Hoshigajo (星ヶ城山), where one can catch a spectacular view of neighbouring islands.

 In particular, this Angel Road (エンジェルロード) is only accessible at low tide, where the sandy path emerges out out of the waters.

 TAKATMATSU PORT to TONOSHO PORT: 30 minutes via High Speed Boat (1170Yen/ pax) 60 minutes via Regular Car Ferry (690Yen/ pax)

-Another participant of the Setouchi Triennale, Naoshima is an island offshore north of Kagawa.
-Nestled deep underground on Naoshima Island, lies the secretive Chi Chu Museum (地中美術館).
+A host site for the Setouchi Triennale, Naoshima is an island offshore north of Kagawa.
+Nestled deep underground on Naoshima, lies the secretive Chichu Art Museum (地中美術館).
 Raved as the world’s best museum, the intimate Japanese museum utilizes solely natural light to illuminate itself and its artworks.
 Renowned American painter Claude Monte’s Water Lilies series and sculpture Walter de Maria’s installations are also found in the museum.
-From Miyanoura Port, visitors need only take a 10-minutes free shuttle bus ride to reach the Museum.

 TAKAMATSU PORT TO MIYANOURA PORT: 25 minutes via High Speed Ferry (1200Yen [Adults]/ 610 Yen [Child]) 50 minutes via Regular Car Ferry (520Yen [Adults]/ 260Yen [Child])